 40th NEG/ECP Annual Conference - Boston, Massachusetts

-The NEG/ECP recently held their 39th conference in St. John's, Newfoundland and Labrador.
-The following material from the conference is provided below.
+The NEG/ECP recently held their 40th conference hosted by Governor Baker in Boston, Massachusetts.
+Material from the conference is provided below.

 The signed resolutions: